One-party state

-A one-party state, single-party state, one-party system or single-party system is a sovereign state in which only one political party has the right to form the government, usually based on the existing constitution.
-All other parties are either outlawed or only enjoy limited and controlled participation in elections.
-Sometimes the term "de facto one-party state" is used to describe a dominant-party system that, unlike the one-party state, allows (at least nominally) democratic multiparty elections, but the existing practices or balance of political power effectively prevent the opposition from winning power.
+A one-party state, single-party state, one-party system or single-party system is a governance structure in which only a single political party controls the ruling system.
+In a one-party state, all opposition parties are either outlawed or have limited and controlled participation in elections.
+The term "de facto one-party " is sometimes used to describe a dominant-party system that, unlike a one-party state, allows (at least nominally) multiparty elections, but the existing practices or balance of political power effectively prevent the opposition from winning power.